hustvl/GaussianDreamer/gaussiansplatting/submodules/diff-gaussian-rasterization/README.md

 # Differential Gaussian Rasterization

-Used as the rasterization engine for the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
-If you can make use of it in your own research, please be so kind to cite us.
+This is a forked repository of the rasterization pipeline from the paper "3D Gaussian Splatting for Real-Time Rendering of Radiance Fields".
+I have made some extensions to it:

+- main branch incorporates only the forward pass of depth, which is used for depth visualization.
+- 4th-degree: add the 4th degree of SH
+- depth: add both the forward and backward pass of depth, which is used for some tasks with depth supervision.
+- latest: is the dev branch that contains acc and depth visualization, together with depth backward pass.

 <section class="section" id="BibTeX">
   <div class="container is-max-desktop content">